DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 ## artist-/designer-run e-publishing projects

-In the last couple of years, there have been first attempts to create only small presses and book download stores for [artists' and designer's books](04_genres_of_publication.html): writer, artist and publisher, James Bridle (who coined the term "new aesthetics") created the website "artistsebooks.org"  with freely downloadable epub-files by experimental writers and artists.
-American contemporary artist and designer Paul Chan initiated the more commercial online press Badlands Unlimited that sells artist-made visual electronic books that are proprietary to the iPad and Apple's iBooks-platform.
+In the last couple of years, there have been first attempts to create only small presses and book download stores for [artists' and designer's books](04_genres_of_publication.html): writer, artist and publisher, James Bridle (who coined the term "new aesthetics") created the website "artistsebooks.org"  with freely downloadable EPUB files by experimental writers and artists.
+American contemporary artist and designer Paul Chan initiated the more commercial online press Badlands Unlimited that sells artist-made visual electronic books that are proprietary to the iPad and Apple's iBooks platform.
 The iPhone/iPad app "KYR8" (slang riff on "curate") invites artists' to quickly make their own electronic visual zines using page templates and user's cell phone photo collections.
 Other examples are [http://www.gauss-pdf.com] (http://www.gauss-pdf.com), a publisher of digital and print works and [http://trollthread.tumblr.com] (http://trollthread.tumblr.com) <!-- Short description needed here -->

-None of these projects compete with classical e-book stores, online reading platforms or even specialist pirate sites.
+None of these projects compete with classical ebook stores, online reading platforms or even specialist pirate sites.
 They are, after all, experimental projects and artists' portfolio pieces.

 [^apple-press-percentage]: 'Apple Launches Subscriptions on the App Store', https://www.apple.com/pr/library/2011/02/15Apple-Launches-Subscriptions-on-the-App-Store.html